Updated September 16 2021

 - Reduce the need for attendees to queue, but where this is unavoidable, discourage attendees from queueing indoors and use outdoor spaces for queueing where available and safe.

-- Attendees in a queue must ensure they maintain physical distancing and wear a mask.
+- Attendees in an indoor queue must ensure they maintain physical distancing and wear a mask.

 - Manage the entry of attendees, and the number of attendees at a venue, so that all indoor attendees are seated with appropriate distancing and those outdoors have appropriately spaced seating or standing room.
 This is to ensure that the venue, including areas of congestion, does not become overcrowded.